syncfusion-content/winui-docs/winui/Installation-and-Upgrade/Install-using-the-Web-Installer.md

 ## Uninstallation

-Syncfusion WinUI installer can be uninstalled in two ways
+Syncfusion WinUI installer can be uninstalled in two ways.

     * Uninstall the WinUI using the Syncfusion WinUI web installer
     * Uninstall the WinUI from Windows Control Panel